styled-components/babel-plugin-styled-components/README.md

   ]
 }
 ```

-You can use the `no-parser.js` entry as an ES module by enabling the `module` option:
+If you use Rollup or webpack v2 you can take advantage of tree-shaking by setting the `module` option to true:

 ```JSON
 {